ljaustc/QRL/README.md

 # QRL

-Quantum Reinforcement Learning for Human Decision Making
+Code for the generateing the main results in the paper "Quantum Reinforcement Learning for Human Decision Making".

 model.py: run all the models.